psehgaft/Hybrid_cloud_ecosystems/README.md

 ## 1. Management Complexity

 > **_NOTE:_** This part of the laboratory has already been provisioned, to focus on the deployment of the ecosystem's own services.
+Items marked with a ^ have already been implemented.

 <details>
 <summary> Hub cluster </summary>